What is a Rigger?

 A rigger in the oil extraction industry usually works on drilling rigs.
 Equipment on the rig is used to bore a hole deep into the earth with the drill pipe.
 The rigger manages all aspects of the machinery used and monitors the rig operation.
-He or she is responsible to ensure the oil is being pumped out at a safe level so pipes do not burst.
+His responsibility is to ensure that the oil is being pumped out at a safe level so pipes do not burst.
 When oil is transported to a tanker, the rigger fits and links all the pipes together.

 Some other specific job duties include:

-ensure proper fluid and fuel balance and make sure pressure is always maintained at a safe level
+- ensuring proper fluid and fuel balance and making sure pressure is always maintained at a safe level

-control and monitor the safe movement of heavy equipment
+- controlling and monitoring the safe movement of heavy equipment

 Heavy construction riggers also work with cranes, and are responsible for setting up all the pulleys and cable systems that are used to move large and heavy objects.
 They must communicate with crane operators to guide them in moving objects and depositing them in the correct location.
 This can involve hand signals, radio operation or other communication.
 Working in a mine might involve setting up scaffolding and assembling equipment.
 Riggers are in particular demand during the shutdown and mobilization period, assisting with the safe tear-down of all the equipment and making sure it is all safely put back together again when operation resumes.